garrandall/popular-music-data/tracks/i-remember-keyshia-cole.md

   ranking_list: Billboard Hot 100
   start_date: '2008-05-10'
 ---
-Ooh, yeah, yeah
+Oh yeah, yeah
-Ooh
+Oh
 Yeah, babe
-Ooh, I remember
+Oh I remember
 And I wanna know

 Where were you, when I said I loved you